goddard-soccer/goddard-soccer.github.io/index.md

 {% include logo.svg %}
 </div>
 <h4><strong class="text-rainbow">PLAYOFFS INBOUND</strong></h4>
 The spring season is wrapping up and the playoffs are upon us.
-The final is scheduled for June 10th and is **open to all** including the post final end of season celebratory barbeque!
+The final is scheduled for June 10th and is **open to all to watch** including the post final end of season celebratory barbeque!

 Fall sign ups will be posted sometime soon (TM), the Fall season begins the week after July 4th.
 Be on the lookout for free pick up games over summer break 😎!
 </div>